 Whey is a popular formula of protein.
 This is probably because it contains 24 grams of protein per serving, whereas hemp protein only contains about 14 grams of protein per serving.
 However, there are many reasons you might opt for hemp protein powder over whey.

 One of the reasons may be because of dietary restrictions.
 You might be practicing a vegetarian or vegan lifestyle.
 Moreover, you might also consider hemp protein if you’re allergic to dairy products.

 One of the reasons that make whey a popular plant-based alternative is a fact that, unlike other plant-based proteins, it’s relatively easy to digest.

 Let’s take a side by side look of hemp vs whey following the reviews and scientists.

-When it comes to fiber content, hemp protein is a clear winner.
+When it comes to fiber content, it is a clear winner.
 While whey does contain around one gram of fiber per serving, hemp protein contains 5 grams of fiber per serving, on average.

 Calcium is an integral part of the human organism.
 Calcium is responsible for blood clotting, and your muscles contracting.
 This is also one of the micronutrients that your body cannot produce by itself.

 While you might think whey contains artificial preservatives and more calcium than hemp, it actually contains very little to none.
-On the other hand, hemp protein contains about 40 milligrams of calcium per serving.
+On the other hand, It contains about 40 milligrams of calcium per serving.

 Hemp protein is rich in magnesium, which helps your nerves and muscles function properly.
 Hemp protein supplies at least 80 percent of your body’s daily magnesium requirement.

 Whey and hemp protein are very distinctly different when it comes to taste and texture.
 On the one hand, hemp protein is somewhat of an acquired taste.
 It will often be horrible on its own but will taste great when mixed or blended with shakes or smoothies.
-Moreover, hemp protein tastes earthier and nuttier—some have even described it as somewhat grassy.
+Moreover, it tastes earthier and nuttier—some have even described it as somewhat grassy.
 On the other hand, it is creamier and milkier in flavor.
 It would taste akin to infant oatmeal.
 Overall, it would depend on your personal preference.